 US citizens living outside the US (expats) are no longer able to adopt from Colombia, per ICBF's guidelines.

-PAPs must demonstrate the means to support the physical and educational needs of the child.
+PAPs must demonstrate the means to provide for all the needs of the child which may include medical, developmental, or emotional support and services.

-PAPs must not have a diagnosis of schizophrenia or bipolar disorder.
+PAPs with a diagnosis of schizophrenia or bipolar disorder are disqualified to adopt in Colombia.

 Colombian citizens living in the US may qualify for the Colombian Heritage Adoption Program, allowing them to adopt the youngest, healthiest children in need of families in Colombia.
-IAN will help you determine if you meet criteria, and notify you where to get the paperwork needed to prove Colombian citizenship.
+Your agency will help you determine if you meet criteria, and notify you where to get the paperwork needed to prove Colombian citizenship.
 If single, the Colombian citizen must also be a US citizen.
-IAN offers a reduction of service fees for Heritage families.

 Children in need of families range from 1-15 years old.